 A family nurse practitioner (FNP) is a registered nurse who has pursued a master’s in the science of nursing and has taken specific steps to practice as a more experienced nurse.
 FNPs have a broader knowledge of medical terminology and procedures in patient care and are allowed to diagnose, prescribe medications, and treat certain conditions.
-These are just the professional skills that an FNP needs to perform their job, but these are not the only ones that are needed for a successful career.
+These are just the business skills that an FNP needs to perform their job, but these are not the only ones that are needed for a successful career.

 Apart from caring for patients at a much deeper level than registered nurses (RNs), FNPs have to possess specific emotional and soft skills needed to perform their jobs to the best of their abilities.
 These are the top five skills that every FNP needs to learn and adapt to maintain a thriving career in the future.